 Please let me know what you think of it.
 Did I leave out something important?
 If so, what would you delete to make room for what I left out?
 Is it too technical for non-lawyers?
 Too superficial for practicing lawyers?
 I want to know.

-And here is a little background to the memo, to give you some context.
+And here is a little background on trade secrets law, to give you some context.

 Is trade secrets law hard to understand?